 When a person dies, their death must be registered by the Registrar of Births, Deaths and Marriages.
 If they died at home, the death should be registered at the register office for the district where they lived.
 If they passed away in hospital or in a nursing home, it needs to be registered at the register office for the region in which the hospital or home is located.

-This should be done within five days.
+This should be done within five days wherever possible.
 It is a criminal office not to register a death.
 Be aware, that any post-mortem or coroner’s inquests can delay the death registration.

 The death should be registered by one of the following (in order of priority):